6 Components of Risk Intelligence & How to Boost Your Company’s “RQ”

 Signs of HIGH risk projection

 Organizations with high risk projection capabilities know when to rely on outside expertise.
 When it comes to weather-related threats, the best course of action is always to stay up-to-date on the latest forecasts and plan accordingly.
 Effective risk projection also means not being overly optimistic.
 If the forecast gives a 30% chance of landfall for an approaching hurricane, that means you have a 100% obligation to prepare for the worst-case scenario.
-As the old saying goes, hope for the best, plan for the worst.
+Organizations scoring high in risk projection apply similar best practices, including expert insights, to other types of threats.

 For common threats, rely on trusted sources.
 Here are a few sources you should have bookmarked for frequent threat types: